foxypool/docs/docs/chia-dashboard-satellite/api.md

     `PATCH /satellite`

 Clients can update the satellite service stats via sparse `PATCH` requests, containing the updated [services](#the-satellite-service-stats-object) in their JSON body.
+Sending `null` as the value of a service clears all stats for this service.

 Example: